lawl/opensnap/README.md

 Dependencies?
 -------------
-You'll need wmctrl.
+With the default configuration, you'll need wmctrl as a runtime dependency.

 On most debian systems you should be able to install it by:

     sudo apt-get install wmctrl

-If you want to build it make sure you have these as well:
+If you want to build opensnap from source make sure you have these as well:

     sudo apt-get install build-essential libx11-dev libgtk-3-dev